anyon-xyz/anyon/apps/docs/roadmap.md

 #### MVP

 Our MVP was submitted to the Solana hackathon to showcase our product and market.
-It included key features like wrapping Steam items into NFTs, listing those NFTs, and other things where you can check in [docs](./README.md)
+It included key features like wrapping Steam items into NFTs, listing those NFTs in major marketplaces, and other things that you can check in [docs](./README.md)

 #### Beta